 We couldn't possibly list all of the ideas here, since private lessons can be as individual as you'd want them to be.
 Some ideas could include: working through one of the concepts from the class, if it didn't quite make sense at the time; or, simply learning at a pace you're comfortable at.
 You may want to explore some more advance concepts - learning male/female styling, understanding why certain moves work or don't work (hint: it's the connection!), learning more advanced moves/styling that we don't cover in group classes.

 You may be wanting to showcase your dancing, perhaps do a wedding a dance - we can discuss an appropriate plan, and even help you with the choreography.
 Whatever it is you have in mind, we are sure we can help.

-Under the NZ Covid Protection Framework (CPF) we are able to run our classes under all traffic light settings, since we are requiring NZ Vaccine Passes to attend.
-This will provide greater certainty for our classes and socials going forward.
+Under the current NZ Covid Protection Framework (CPF) we are able to run our classes under all traffic light settings.

 Yes, it is possible that the classes are cancelled or postponed, in the following situations:

 If a class is postponed (e.g. till the following week), then the term will extend by an extra week to complete the full course.

 If a term is cancelled (e.g. due to a nationwide lockdown), then we'll offer a choice to everyone who has registered and paid for the entire term - either a refund proportional to the remaining weeks in the term, or transfer registration to the next term when we can run the course again.